 Interested in kayaking but don’t have a lot of experience?
 Kayaking can be a great way to get out on the water, either for a leisurely morning paddle or a more rigorous overnight adventure.
-I’ve done a number of overnight kayaking trips, and in this post, we share some basic beginner kayaking tips so you can get out there, give it a try and have fun!
+I’ve done a number of fun overnight kayaking trips and in this post, we share some basic beginner kayaking tips so you can get out there, give it a try and have fun as well!

-From the gear, to your technique, to common questions about what to wear or where to go, these beginner kayaking tips for first-time paddlers will have you out on the water with confidence.
+From kayaking gear to your technique to common questions about what to wear or where to go, these beginner kayaking tips for first-time paddlers will have you out on the water with confidence in no time.

 Go paddling for the first time with these beginner kayaking tips – including info on kayaking gear, techniques, and more.

 Sit-On-Top vs Sit Inside Kayaks

 There are two main types of kayaks – sit-on-top and sit-in kayaks.

 Sit-on-top kayaks tend to be the easiest for beginners.
 They are very stable and easy to get in and out of, and for those of you who might feel nervous, a sit-on-top kayak won’t leave you feeling trapped.
 Sit-on-top kayaks are great for warm water, especially if you think you might want to swim from your kayak.
 On the other hand, if it’s cold, you will get wet on a sit-on-top kayak, which is something to keep in mind.

 Sit-inside kayaks have a “cockpit” where your legs go inside the hull of the kayak.
 For beginners, a sit-inside kayak may feel a little more confining until you get the hang of it.
 However, sit-inside kayaks are a lot more efficient and if you are paddling a long distance, sit-inside kayaks will be more comfortable for the long-haul.